 Left to its own devices, time undoes the works of man.

-So it is that the mountains are taking back what an eccentric, wealthy Yale graduate from Cincinnati wrought in the rock and forest in the years before the Great Smoky Mountains National Park.
+The mountains are taking back what an eccentric, wealthy Yale graduate from Cincinnati wrought in the rock and forest in the years before the Great Smoky Mountains National Park.

 But Louis Voorheis wasn’t interested in permanence.
 He wanted privacy – a place to get away from crowds and the modern world.